hankhank10/music-screen-api/README.md

 ```
 Enter an artist and song title when prompted to see if you can successfully search Spotify using spotipy

-Depending on your user permissions, using the above instructions to autostart the `go_sonos_highres.py` sccript may lead to numerous warning messages in the log file as Spotipy expects to have access to a `.cache` file in the directory the script was executed from.
+Depending on your user permissions, using the above instructions to autostart the `go_sonos_highres.py` script may lead to numerous warning messages in the log file as spotipy expects to have access to a `.cache` file in the directory the script was executed from.
 If this is the case the newly added `music-screen-api-startup.sh` script can be used instead:

-The contents of `music-screen-api-startup.sh` is
+The contents of `music-screen-api-startup.sh` is:
 ```
 cd ~/music-screen-api
 python3 go_sonos_highres.py